MicroControleurMonde/RP2040_ROSC_RNG/Reports/Dieharder_1Mil_Report_Analyse.md

 ### Analysis of ‘WEAK’ results in Dieharder tests :

-1. **diehard_craps ‘** test:
+1. **diehard_rank_32x32**

-   - P-value : 0.9981
+   - **p-value**: 0.99978142
-   - Evaluation : WEAK
+   - **Assessment**: WEAK

-   - The ‘craps’ test evaluates the distribution of the results of a game of dice.
-Such a high p-value (close to 1) indicates that the results of this test show no sign of non-randomness.
-However, this is often interpreted as a weakness in randomness, as the p-value would need to be more modest to demonstrate true randomness.
+This test evaluates the rank matrix of 32x32 blocks.
+Although the p-value appears high (close to 1), this result indicates that the distribution of numbers seems insufficiently random or exhibits regularities for this specific test.

-2. **rgb_lagged_sum’ test (lag 11)** :
+2. **sts_serial | 7**

-   - P-value: 0.9991
+   - **p-value**: 0.00177723
-   - Evaluation : WEAK
+   - **Assessment**: WEAK

-   - This test evaluates the sum of lagged elements in a sequence of data.
-Although the p-value is close to 1, it shows some irregularity, indicating that this particular test shows less random behaviour, even though the other tests show more favourable results.
+This test analyzes bit sequences over successive intervals.
+A p-value this low indicates a significant deviation from an ideal uniform distribution, suggesting that the generator might have structural or periodicity flaws in the bit sequence..

 ### Conclusion :
-The two tests identified as **"WEAK ’** show very high p-values, suggesting that parts of the data sequence tested by Dieharder may not behave perfectly randomly.
-Although the other tests passed with good results, this may indicate detectable patterns in the distribution of the numbers generated.
+The two tests identified as **‘WEAK’** show that the random number generator has randomness problems.
+These weaknesses imply that the generator may not be entirely reliable for high-stakes applications that require strong randomness.